yssource/rhai/README.md

 The most important resources to watch out for are:

 * **Memory**: A malignant script may continuously grow an [array] or [object map] until all memory is consumed.
-  It may also create a large [array] or [objecct map] literal that exhausts all memory during parsing.
+  It may also create a large [array] or [object map] literal that exhausts all memory during parsing.
 * **CPU**: A malignant script may run an infinite tight loop that consumes all CPU cycles.
 * **Time**: A malignant script may run indefinitely, thereby blocking the calling system which is waiting for a result.
 * **Stack**: A malignant script may attempt an infinite recursive call that exhausts the call stack.